ABOUT THE AUTHORITY

 - Experience with virtual auditing.

-- Experience with governmental and commercial accounting.
+- Experience with interpreting files and interfaces for contribution tracking and accounting.

-- Experience with customer service skills.
+- Knowledge of customer service skills.

 - Experience collaborating with teams to improve processes and align with agency goals.

 - Experience sharing authority and responsibility in fast paced work environment.

 - Experience prioritizing work and meeting time sensitive deadlines, including follow-through while balancing and prioritizing multiple activities and responsibilities.

 - Experience identifying creative solutions and administration strongly preferred.